When trying to create a new SharePoint farm using PowerShell, the SharePoint 2016 management Shell gave an error message:

 New-SPConfigurationDatabase : Cannot connect to database master at SQL server at <SQL-Server-Alias>.
 The database might not exist, or the current user does not have permission to connect to it.

-Tried using SharePoint products configuration wizard as well and got the same issue!
+I also tried using SharePoint products configuration wizard and got the same issue!

 - Check the permissions for the Setup account which you are using to run the wizard or PowerShell.
 Make sure the setup account is granted with “DB_Creator” and “Security_Admin” Server Roles.